 Buy-to-Let Jargon Buster

-Being a first-time landlord can be challenging and daunting, especially with some of the terminology and acronyms used when applying for a buy-to-let mortgages and getting a property ready to rent.
+Being a first-time landlord can be challenging and daunting, especially with some of the terminology and acronyms used when applying for a Buy-to-Let mortgages and getting a property ready to rent.

 This guide aims to simplify the terminology, making it easier for first-time landlords to understand exactly what is going on.